North Dakota Workers' Comp Claims: Eligibility, Filing, and Appeals

 Once you reach maximum medical improvement (MMI), your doctor will evaluate you to determine whether you have a permanent disability.
 If your injury has left you permanently and totally disabled, you can receive permanent total disability benefits.
 These benefits are available only for the most serious injuries and are paid at the same rate as temporary total disability benefits for the rest of the worker’s life.

 If you have a permanent impairment, but you are not totally disabled, you can receive permanent partial disability benefits.
 How much you will receive depends on the impairment rating assigned by your doctor.
-In 2016, you will receive $340 times an impairment multiplier set out in North Dakota’s schedule.
+As of July 1, 2016, you will receive $340 times an impairment multiplier set out in North Dakota’s schedule.
 For example, if your doctor gives you a whole body impairment rating of 50%, you would receive an impairment multiplier of 260, according to the schedule.
 You would then multiply $340 by 260, to get $88,400.

 What If My Claim Is Denied?